Chicago's Mighty Beef Sandwich

-The pioneer women who invented the Denver sandwich used techniques now valued in top culinary careers.
-They improvised with the ingredients on hand, mixing onions with eggs for the sandwich to mask the flavor that eggs took on during long journeys west.
+The pioneer women who invented the Denver sandwich relied on resourcefulness to create this recipe, a trait that any chef should strive to practice.
+They improvised with the ingredients they had on hand, mixing onions with the sandwich's eggs to mask the flavor that eggs took on during long journeys west.

 The Denver Sandwich has been embellished over the years, and ingredients can now include bell peppers, chopped ham, and bacon.
 The idea of slapping an omelet between two pieces of bread has been a staple in sandwich shops since at least 1918.
-The sandwich, sometimes called a Western sandwich, has become an integral part of culinary tradition in Denver.
+The sandwich, sometimes called a Western sandwich, has established itself as an integral part of culinary tradition in Denver.

 One Sweet Pennsylvania Legacy

 It's hard not to think about chocolate in Hershey, Pennsylvania.
 From Hershey's kiss-shaped streetlights to the smell of chocolate wafting from the town's chocolate factory, this town is built on chocolate.

 Anyone pursuing a culinary career or culinary school degree focusing on baking may want to visit Hershey, Pennsylvania.
 Milton Hershey developed a milk chocolate recipe in the early 1900s that spawned one of America's largest chocolate factories.
 This Pennsylvania town is forever linked to its chocolate roots, where locals enjoy the legacy of Milton Hershey's work and, of course, abundant chocolate.